List of selected works

 Nota, Lenka.
 "Galina Ivanovna Ustvolskaya: Life and Work."
 PhD dissertation, 2003.
 Faculty of Philosophy, Masaryk University, Brno, Czech Republic.

 Nota, Lenka.
 "Redukcionistické tendence v artificialni hudbe po roce 1960 a jejich odraz v hudbe ceske."
-(Reductionism tendencies in contemporary music after 1960 and their reflection in Czech music.)
+(Tendency for reductionalism in contemporary music after 1960 and its reflection in Czech music.)
 Master’s degree thesis, 1996.
 Faculty of Philosophy, Masaryk University, Brno, Czech Republic.

 Nota, Lenka.
 "Ticho v hudbe 20. stoleti."
 (Silence in the 20th-century music.)
 Master’s degree thesis, 1997.
 Department of Composition and Conducting, Janacek Academy of Performing Arts, Brno, Czech Republic.